 Children living in refugee camps and war-torn countries have limited access to education.
 Refugees arrive in the country often years behind the educational standards considered average.
 It is important to supplement their education to ensure success, both in the classroom and in adapting to their new home.

-Refugee children receive home work assistance, enrichment, and mentoring in the Catholic Charities after-school program, Refugee School Impact Program.
-Begun in 2006, the program is available to refugee children who attend public school from ages 6-18 years.
+Refugee children and their families receive homework assistance, enrichment, mentoring and support in the Catholic Charities Youth Program, funded by the Refugee School Impact Grant.
+Begun in 2006, the program is available to refugee children who attend public school from ages 6-21 years.

-During the school year, services include an after-school program for middle school clients that meet two days a week and an after-school program for elementary school clients that meets two days a week.
+During the school year, services include an after-school program for middle school clients and an after-school program for elementary school.
 The after-school programs focus on homework completion, tutoring, help with reading, and activities to reinforce English skills.
 Themes covered in the after-school program vary to some degree, but generally include topics related to health, safety, nutrition, and the interests of the program participants.
+High school services include drop-in tutoring (provided weekly at schools with high concentrations of our students), mentorship, boys and girls group, college entrance and/or job readiness assistance, and other enrichment activities.
 Parents participate in an orientation and case coordination to help them and their children take advantage of educational opportunities and achieve academic success.
-Teachers report that students in the after-school program achieve and maintain an A/B average.
+Home visits, teacher conferences, and parent/community events are scheduled as needs arise.